quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 of an implementation can be inferred from that frame's contents, these events are aggregated into this single "frames_processed" event.

-Note: This event can be used to signal internal state change not resulting directly from the actual "parsing" of a frame (e.g., the frame could have been parsed, data put into a buffer, then later processed, then logged with this event).
+This event can be used to signal internal state change not resulting directly from the actual "parsing" of a frame (e.g., the frame could have been parsed, data put into a buffer, then later processed, then logged with this event).

-Note: Implementations logging "packet_received" and which include all of the packet's constituent frames therein, are not expected to emit this "frames_processed" event.
+Implementations logging "packet_received" and which include all of the packet's constituent frames therein, are not expected to emit this "frames_processed" event.
 Rather, implementations not wishing to log full packets or that wish to explicitly convey extra information about when frames are processed (if not directly tied to their reception) can use this event.

-Note: for some events, this approach will lose some information (e.g., for which encryption level are packets being acknowledged?).
-If this information is important, please use the packet_received event instead.
+Note that for some events, this approach will lose some information (e.g., for which encryption level are packets being acknowledged?).
+If this information is important, the packet_received event can be used instead.

-Note: in some implementations, it can be difficult to log frames directly, even when using packet_sent and packet_received events.
+In some implementations, it can be difficult to log frames directly, even when using packet_sent and packet_received events.
 For these cases, this event also contains the direct packet_number field, which can be used to more explicitly link this event to the packet_sent/received events.